 The RT-Range polygon creation tool includes polygon templates for:

 Fig 1: RT-Range computes distances between a Hunter vehicle, and the closest point on a target vehicle.

 Create a polygon for your test vehicle and upload those measurements into RT-Range

 The RT-Range software application requires users to input the specific polygon for their test vehicle.
 This is done either by selecting 'Use Polygon' in the Car Range measurements window of the RT-Range application and inputting measurements individually, or by uploading a file.
 We have created a tool using Microsoft Excel which enables you to input your polygon points more easily.

 Using the Microsoft Excel polygon creation tool

-- Download the Excel workbook attached to this article.
-Save this to a place on your PC.
+- Download the Excel workbook at the end of this article.
+Save this in a memorable place on your PC.

-- To upload your file click 'Load' in the RT-Range 'Hunter polygon' window, then select your saved file.
+- To upload your polygon files click 'Load' in the RT-Range 'Hunter polygon' window, then select your saved file.
 Repeat this process for each of your Targets.

 Fig 2: Screenshot of the RT-Range vehicle polygon profile creator

 Fig 3: Screenshot of RT-Range EPTa polygon creator